Over 90k Biomarkers Tested

 • Red cell Distribution Width (RDW) measures variation in red blood cell size.
 High RDW can indicate nutritional deficiencies, blood disorders, or chronic diseases even when overall cell counts appear normal.

-Reviewed by Dr. Vu Tran
+Dr. Vu Tran

 Bloody Good’s Chief Medical Officer